Simultaneous Reward Distillation and Preference Learning: Get You a Language Model Who Can Do Both: Proofs and Derivations

 \subsection{Proof of Lemma 2}

 \begin{proof}

-Let us first rewrite the e-DPO objective over the preference dataset $\mathcal{D}_{\text{pref}}$ and examine how the optimal policy $\pi_\theta$ behaves upon convergence of this objective.
-For simplicity, we only consider the point-wise reward based distillation of the e-DPO formulation and do not consider ensembles of rewards.
-Additionally, note that the e-DPO objective does not require preference labels and can apply to any response pair.
+Let us first rewrite the e-DPO's distillation objective~\citep{fisch2024robustpreferenceoptimizationreward} over the preference dataset $\mathcal{D}_{\text{pref}}$ and examine how the optimal policy $\pi_\theta$ behaves upon convergence of this objective.
+For simplicity of analysis, we only consider the point-wise reward based distillation loss in the e-DPO formulation without\footnote{Note that in our empirical experiments we use the full e-DPO objective with a set of three reward models.} considering reward ensembles.
+Note that the e-DPO objective does not require preference labels and can apply to any response pair.

 As \(\pi_\theta\) converges to the optimal policy \(\pi_{\theta^*}\), the distillation objective \(\mathcal{L}_{\mathrm{distill}}\) should ideally approach zero and can be expressed as,

 With some slight algebraic rearrangement and substituting the optimal policy \(\pi_{\theta^*}\) for \(\pi_\theta\) at convergence, we get: